timescale/docs/timescaledb/how-to-guides/hypertables/create.md

      ```

 <highlight type="note">
-If your table has a `PRIMARY KEY` or `UNIQUE` constraint, that key or constraint
+If you get an error when creating a hypertable with a `PRIMARY KEY` or `UNIQUE`
-must include all columns that are used to partition your hypertable.
-In this
-example, the key or constraint must include `time` and `location`.

-It may additionally include columns that aren't partitioning columns.
-For more
-information, see [the troubleshooting
+constraint, see [the troubleshooting
 section](https://docs.timescale.com/timescaledb/latest/how-to-guides/hypertables/create/#primary-keys-and-unique-constraints).
 </highlight>